Skip to Content

 Priority for applications will be provided to new groups or groups that have not received funding within the last five years.

-Ineligible Applicants:
+Ineligible applicants:

 The Neighbourhood Community Matching Fund is not available to: